Steps to Apply for Financial Aid

 In order to receive federal student aid, you will need to meet the following requirements:

-- Graduate from high school (or earn a high school equivalent certification)
+- Graduate from high school (or earn a high school equivalent certification) and provide Dunwoody with an official high school transcript or GED score from a recognized GED testing center

 - Be accepted for enrollment in college courses working toward an associate, bachelor, or graduate degree